radio4000/publications/radio4000-radio-list.md

-This is a list of radios, outside of Radio4000, curated by the team.
+This is a list of interesting radios outside of [Radio4000](https://radio4000.com).
+Curated by the team.

 # Databases